hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 If you are unable to fill your profile correctly or AutoFlashGUI is not working, have a look on your local root communities for detailed model-specific root commands.
 If you manage to find a root command not listed in AutoFlashGUI, create an issue and we will get it added in.
 Being a `Type 2` firmware, a working root guide surely exists.

-!!! warning "Make sure the SSH server is permanent"
+!!! warning "Is current SSH server permanent?"
     If AutoFlashGUI does not know how to set permanent root access on your model it will create a temporary SSH dropbear instance on port `6666`.
-You should now configure dropbear in order to run a permanent LAN-side SSH server.
-Read below, ([Setting up Permanent Root Access](#setting-up-permanent-ssh-server) section), then come back here.
+You will configure  dropbear in order to run a permanent LAN-side SSH server later on following this guide.

 Fire up your SSH client and connect with user `root` to the Gateway IP on default port `22`, or `6666`.